 This Windows 10 Upgrade error speaks for itself.
 You have a graphics adapter or card on your Windows 10 PC which is not compatible with the next upgrade of Windows.
 You have two options, either you can find the compatible driver or you need to change the graphics drivers or just uninstall, and let Windows 10 fix it for you.
 This post will tell you how to fix an Incompatible Video card error during Windows 10 installation.

 Incompatible Video card error during Windows 10 installation

 1] Find Compatible Driver

-The best idea is to visit the OEMs website and look for graphics driver update which is compatible with the version of Windows 10 you are trying to install.
-If you find it, download, and run the installer to update.
+The best idea is to visit the OEM website and look for a graphics driver update which is compatible with the version of Windows 10 you are trying to install.
+If you find it, download, and run the installer to update it.
 Run the Windows 10 Installation again, and see if your problem is solved.

 - Press Win + X + M to open Device Manager.

 - Expand the Display Adapters list, and find the graphics device of your PC.
 Usually, it’s just one.